Temperature dependence of electronic conductivity from ab initio thermal simulation: Introduction

 The electrical conductivity of condensed matter is a dynamical property that emerges from charge carriers moving through a time-dependent landscape influenced by lattice vibrations, defects, electronic scattering disorder, and external fields.
 Capturing that interplay—electrons responding to ionic motion on femto- to pico-second scales while also scattering from static inhomogeneities—is essential for predicting material performance and interpreting transport experiments across metals, semiconductors, and disordered materials.

 Two main approaches are used to compute electronic conductivity.
 The first is the semiclassical Boltzmann framework, in which charge carriers are treated as quasiparticles whose distribution obeys the Boltzmann transport equation (BTE).
-In the weak-field, near-equilibrium limit, the linearized BTE with a relaxation-time approximation (RTA)~\cite{Ziman2001,GiustinoRMP2017} yields a conductivity tensor and underpins most transport calculations in metals and semiconductors~\cite{Rocha2022,Claes2025}, as implemented in \textsc{BoltzTraP}~\cite{Madsen2006,Madsen2018} and \textsc{EPW}~\cite{Ponce2016}.
+In the weak-field, near-equilibrium limit, the linearized BTE with a relaxation-time approximation (RTA)~\cite{Ziman2001,GiustinoRMP2017} yields a conductivity tensor and underpins most transport calculations in metals and semiconductors~\cite{Rocha2022,Claes2025}, as implemented, for example, in \textsc{BoltzTraP}~\cite{Madsen2006,Madsen2018} and \textsc{EPW}~\cite{Ponce2016}.
 Iterative solutions beyond the RTA can treat inelastic and anisotropic scattering more accurately~\cite{Ringhofer2002}, but the semiclassical picture still assumes coherent band transport and breaks down under strong disorder, localization, or ultrafast excitation.

 When such effects become significant, fully quantum linear-response formulations are preferred.
-Within the quantum picture, conductivity may be obtained from linear response (Kubo)~\cite{Kubo1957}, its fluctuation–dissipation counterpart (Green–Kubo)~\cite{Green1954,Green1952,KuboTodaHashitsume1985}, or the single-electron eigenstate formulation known as the Kubo–Greenwood formula (KGF), widely used with density functional theory (DFT)~\cite{Greenwood1958,Bose1993,Calderin2017,Dufty2018,Prasai2018,Subedi2021}.
+Within the quantum picture, conductivity may be obtained from many-body formulation of linear response theory~\cite{Kubo1957} or the single-electron formulation known as the Kubo–Greenwood formula (KGF), widely used with density functional theory (DFT)~\cite{Greenwood1958,Bose1993,Calderin2017,Dufty2018,Prasai2018,Subedi2021}.

 Mott writes the KGF for the conductivity as \cite{Mott1968,MottDavisBook1979}:

 where